 Onebright delivers evidence-based therapies to help people overcome excessive work-related stress and worry and has outlined five ways to manage it, so it doesn’t negatively impact your mental health and body, drawing upon techniques from Cognitive Behavioural Therapy (CBT).

 What can you do about work-related stress and worry?

 Maintain balance: Well-being comes from a life with a balance of activities that give you feelings of pleasure, achievement, and closeness.

 Identify your worry: Is it a ‘real’ worry or a hypothetical worry?
 If it’s the latter, it is important to remind yourself that your mind is not focusing on a problem you can solve now and find ways to let the worry go and focus on something else.

 Postpone your worry: Worry is insistent, and it can make you feel as if you have to engage with it right now.
 Instead, deliberately set aside time to let yourself worry and don’t worry for the rest of the day.

 Apply self-compassion: Worry can come from a place of concern.
 We worry about others when we care about them.
 Responding to worry with kindness and compassion can make a huge difference.

-Practice mindfulness: Learning and practising mindfulness can help us let go and break free of worries by staying in the present moment.
+Practice mindfulness: Learning and practicing mindfulness can help us let go and break free of worries by staying in the present moment.